polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 ## Building Linux Using Buildroot

-This section describes the procedure to build the Linux boot image and load it onto an SD card or eMMC using Buildroot.
+This section describes the procedure to build the Linux boot image and load it onto an SD card, eMMC or external QSPI flash memory using Buildroot.
 Please check the [Supported Build Hosts](#supported-build-hosts) and the [Prerequisite Packages](#prerequisite-packages) before continuing.

 ### Build instructions